RadicalPet/VPA2/README.md

 The keypairs are not included in the solution and can be generated on a unix based system with openSSL installed via

 		openssl genrsa -out key.pem
- 		openssl rsa -in mykey.pem -pubout > mykey.pub
+ 		openssl rsa -in key.pem -pubout > key.pub

 The modulus string (different format of a public key) used in my JavaScript implementation via the jsbn (and related) JavaScript crypto libs (credited below) is achieved like: